 *Nutritional Disclaimer: Nutrition information is calculated using an ingredient database and should be considered an estimate.

 If you give this recipe a try, let me know!
-Leave a comment, rate it and do not forget to tag your pictures to #asimpletweakrecipes on Instagram.
-Make sure to pin it in your favorite Pinterest board:)
+Leave a comment, rate it, and not forget to tag your pictures to #asimpletweakrecipes on Instagram.
+Make sure to pin it on your favorite Pinterest board:)